CORE Builder Group

 Questions from boards and owners.

 For condominiums, the association funds recertification through reserves, special assessments, or financing.
-Under Florida Statute § 718.112, condominiums must maintain fully-funded reserves for structural components with less than 25 years of remaining service life, including those flagged in the Structural Integrity Reserve Study.
-For rental multifamily and commercial properties, the owner funds recertification directly.
+Under Florida Statute § 718.112(2)(g), condominium associations must commission a Structural Integrity Reserve Study (SIRS) and maintain reserves for structural components — a requirement added by SB 4-D. For rental multifamily and commercial properties, the owner funds inspection and repairs directly.

 What happens if a building misses the deadline?

-Miami-Dade County has authority to post 'unsafe structure' notices, assess escalating fines, and in extreme persistent non-compliance cases escalate to condemnation.
-The practical cost of missing the deadline is always higher than the cost of meeting it on schedule.
+Under the Miami-Dade 40-year ordinance, the County has authority to post 'unsafe structure' notices, assess escalating fines, and in extreme persistent non-compliance escalate to condemnation.
+Under SB 4-D, milestone inspection is a state-mandated requirement; missed deadlines expose owners and association boards to statutory liability.
+The practical cost of missing either deadline is always higher than the cost of meeting it on schedule.

 How long does the restoration scope take?